 List of Compliant Publishers

-InTechOpen was one of the first publishers on the list, and “has the largest OA book offering.”
-InTechOpen is the largest publisher in the world of publications in science, technology, and medicine.
+InTechOpen was one of the first publishers on the list.
+It has the largest OA book offering.
+InTechOpen is also the largest publisher in the world of publications in science, technology, and medicine.
 Since 2004, InTechOpen has published “2,987 books and 46,833 scientific works by 100,768 international scientists.”
 In March 2017, Frontiers announced that it, too, had been invited by OAPEN to join the list of publishers.
-In 2016, a Frontiers e-book entitled Turn-Taking in Human Communicative Interaction funded by the European Research Council was added to the OAPEN Library.
+In 2016, a Frontiers e-book entitled Turn-Taking in Human Communicative Interaction funded by the European Research Council became listed in the OAPEN Library.
 Among the other publishers on the list are Oxford University Press, Manchester University Press, and Open Access Books.
 The OAPEN Library now contains more than 2,500 titles from 100 publishers in 20 countries.

 Please register to post a comment.